patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/table/table.md

 A table may sometimes need to be compact to make more rows visible at a time.
 The more rows you can see, the less you need to use [pagination](/components/pagination/design-guidelines).
 Compact spacing is recommended for data with a simple structure.
 See an example below.

 **Use compact spacing when:**
-* You need to show as much data as possible on one page.
+* You need to show as much data as possible on 1 page.
 * You need to show data in a small space.
 For example in modal or wizard.
 * You need to minimize paging.
 * Readability is a secondary concern.